SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/reference/index.md

 [!include[License requirement](../../../../common/includes/req-dev-tools.md)]

->It is only possible to create and manage user-defined fields via the APIs, however extra fields and tables must be managed in the SuperOffice Service UI.
-All custom object data is accessible via the APIs. ?
+Via the APIs, it is possible to create and manage user-defined fields only.
+Extra fields and tables must be managed in Settings and maintenance.
+However, all custom object data is accessible via the APIs.

 ## Data-driven approach